 Australians are receiving an enormous amount of unsolicited calls, many of them asking for money.
 Why can’t we stop people calling us?

-Sign our petition calling for changes to the Do Not Call Register, to make it a more effective way for people to opt-out of nuisance calls.
+Sign the petition calling for changes to the Do Not Call Register, to make it a more effective way for people to opt-out of nuisance calls.

 It’s your phone – you should have control over who calls you.

 Do you feel like you’re being bombarded with unsolicited calls?
 You’re not alone.
 CHOICE research has found that:

 - 89% of people received at least one unsolicited call in a six-month period